WolffunService/thetan-world-sdk-docs/README.md

 After [``ThetanSDKManager.Instance.StopGrindingHeroItem``](#stopgrindingheroitem), you can call [``ThetanSDKManager.Instance.UnlockButtonMain``](#unlockbuttonmain) to unlock interaction with Thetan World UI again.
 >Notice: this step is REQUIRED for user to start interaction with ui thetan world after grinding session.

+## Testing
+First, you need add script define: **STAGING**

+After that, login and use SDK.
+You have 2 options for Thetan ID account:

+- Option1: Create Thetan ID by email and link wallet at https://marketplace.staging.thetanworld.com, then contact us to receive BNB, USDT and THG to buy box and mount NFT.

+- Option2: Login with Thetan ID by email: thetanarenatest@gmail.com and use verify code is  **111111**.

+>Notice: The STAGING environment only whitelist some IP addresses, for security purposes.
+So you need to provide your company's IP addresses that we can add it to the whitelist.

 # API
 ## ThetanSDKManager